steno1/jobApp/README.md

 📌 Job Listings App

-A beautiful, mobile-responsive job listings web application built with React and TypeScript.
-The UI is modern, colorful, and engaging, making job browsing an enjoyable experience. 🎨✨
+A beautiful, mobile-responsive job listings web application built with React and TypeScript. 🎨✨

 🚀 Features

 ✅ Built with React & TypeScript – Ensuring type safety and maintainability.

 ✅ Responsive Design – Optimized for mobile and desktop views.

 ✅ Beautiful UI – Uses gradients, hover effects, and animations for a modern feel.

 ✅ Custom Styling – Designed with CSS for a sleek and intuitive layout.

 ✅ Job Cards – Displays job listings with titles, descriptions, and an action button.

 🛠️ Technologies Used